norton120/pirate_baby/content/posts/prompt_engineering.md

 Just then Woodson walks into the office.
 He looks over my head (which is rested firmly forehead-planted on the desk while my fist bangs the keyboard) and scans the prompt terminal of my massive computer screen.

-**"Where's the temp set?
+_"Where's the temp set to?
 OK drop that to point one.
 Invert the question to ask if the message requires external context, add a second sentence with yes or no, lowercase, get rid of that period, and ...(pauses to slurp iced tea)... make the word message lowercase, get rid of the space in front of the colon.
-Run it."**
+Run it."_

 _prompt_
 ```